All about the Peloton bike alternative we decided to buy for our home!

 Peloton vs. Joroto

 All in all, this spin bike is not as nice as the Peloton.
 Duh.
-That being said, if you are on a budget, I think it’s an amazing option.
+That being said, if you are on a budget, I think it’s a great option.
 The biggest things you have to decide are how much you want to spend, and what your non negotiables are.
 Maybe you really want to be able to get more analytics about your ride.
 Maybe you hate the idea of toe caged pedals and really want to clip in!
 It just depends what you prefer to prioritize.

 A Few More Peloton Bike Alternative Options